Perspekt/shelley-testnet-scripts/README.md

 Building a new 1.4.1 pool, anyone seen this issue when trying to register pool?
 Error while submitting tx: Failed to submit Shelley transaction: ApplyTxError [LedgerFailureGB (DelegsFailure (DelplFailure (DelegFailure (StakeDelegationImpossibleDELEG (KeyHashObj (KeyHash fc168b115e**)
 @Saketh Figured out this one.
 Stake key wasn't registered in blockchain.

+Q: How do you increase pledge after registration:
+A: just do the registering procedure again, with a new certificate registered by a tx, except ignore the 500ADA deposit fee and don't regenerate a delegate certificate.